pmndrs/react-spring/readme.md

 ## Funding

 If you like this project, please consider helping out.
-All contributions are welcome as well as donations to [Opencollective](https://opencollective.com/react-spring), or in crypto: 36fuguTPxGCNnYZSRdgdh6Ea94brCAjMbH (BTC) or 0x6E3f79Ea1d0dcedeb33D3fC6c34d2B1f156F2682 (ETH).
+All contributions are welcome as well as donations to [Opencollective](https://opencollective.com/react-spring), or in crypto:

+BTC: 36fuguTPxGCNnYZSRdgdh6Ea94brCAjMbH

+ETH: 0x6E3f79Ea1d0dcedeb33D3fC6c34d2B1f156F2682

 You can also support this project by becoming a sponsor.
 Your logo will show up here with a link to your website.